-For the subject property: the property is located near the floodplain, but not within the boundary.
+For the subject property: the property is not in the floodplain.

 Wetland Information

 Wetlands function in many ways to provide numerous benefits to society and the environment, including flood control, cleanse water, recharge groundwater, and provide a wildlife habitat.
 However, approximately 95% of the wetlands that were historically present in Illinois have been destroyed.
 It is crucial that we take steps to conserve current wetlands and reestablish new wetlands where once destroyed.
 Wetland determinations are made by a certified NRCS staff.